📌 Overview

 • AuthorPost (table_name: author_posts)

-Author has_many :posts, through: :author_posts.
+Author model has an existing association defined as: has_many :posts, through: :author_posts.

-Change to: Author has_many :posts, through: :author_posts, disable_joins: true
+To change this association, the disable_joins: true option is added like this: Author has_many :posts, through: :author_posts, disable_joins: true

 select * from author_posts where author_id = '<some id>';